-Once the power-up routine is completed, the system remains enabled after the push-button is released as long as both PWRHLD and PWREN is asserted high.
+Once the power-up routine is completed, the system remains enabled after the push-button is released as long as either PWRHLD or PWREN are asserted high.
 If the processor does not assert PWRHLD before the user releases the push-button, the boot-up sequence is terminated and all regulators are disabled.
 This provides protection against "false-enable", when the push-button is accidentally depressed, and also ensures that the system remains enabled only if the processor successfully completes the boot-up sequence.